wegunterjr/gunterBotsEngineeringCourse/README.md

 By the end of the course, you will be able to ...

-1. Identify & Describe
+1.Identify Need or Problem
+1. Research Criteria/Constraints
+1. Brainstorm possible solutions
+1. Select Best Solution
-1. Explain
+1. Construct Prototype
-1. Compare & Contrast
-1. Design & Implement
+1. Test
+1. Present Solution
-1. Practice
+1. Redesign

+Fail early, fail often!

 ## Schedule